gregcman/sucle/README.md

 (ﾉ◕ヮ◕)ﾉ
 :gem:
 :bomb:
-# Minecraft Obsessed Lisp Weenie Rants About Something No One Cares About
 ## The Most Moddable Voxel Engine That Has Ever Existed
 ### Features:
 * Edit the source code on the fly, making it very easy to write mods